 This is one of the easiest plants to propagate from:

-- From the plantlets growing along leaf margins
+- From plantlets on the mother plant growing along leaf margins

 If grown in the ground, the stems may take root and grow new plants.

 To propagate by division or with a leaf cutting, prepare a small pot with a cactus mix or add sand to regular potting soil to achieve the right consistency.

 Read more: How To Make Cactus Soil